balamaci/hz-task/README.md

 ### Intro

-Hazelcast framework makes sharing data between separate machines/processes very easy - I mean, zero conf if on the same lan, you can just start two separate process and they will just make up a cluster.
-It's also easy to detect when a cluster member joins or leaves.
+Hazelcast framework makes sharing data between separate machines/processes very easy because :
+    - I mean, zero conf if on the same lan, you can just start two separate process and they will just make up a cluster.
+    - It's also easy to detect when a cluster member joins or leaves.

 It's only natural that we can try to build a distributed task processing framework on top of it.